 Whenever possible, take a cue from your resume and quantify your accomplishments.
 If you have “increased student enrolment by 15%” in your tenure, then say so.
 Take that achievement, develop it into something the hiring committee can see you taking on in their company, and specify that in your cover letter.

 The job posting should provide you with a wealth of information about the employer and the type of person they want to hire.
-You want your cover letter to engage the reader, so make sure to speak to the responsibilities and job description without repeating it word for word.
-Also, make sure you are using keywords that apply to your career and apply to your competencies.
+You want your cover letter to engage the reader, so speak to the responsibilities and job description without repeating it word for word.
+Also, make sure you use keywords that apply to your career and your competencies.

-Utilizing keywords will help your higher education cover letter and resume or curriculum vitae pass the Applicant Tracking Systems as well.
+Utilizing keywords will also help your higher education cover letter and resume or curriculum vitae pass the Applicant Tracking Systems.
 Look below for some examples of keywords to include based on the position you are applying for: